kavenegar/kavenegar-php/README.md

 Usage
 -----

-Well, There is an example to Send SMS by C#.
+Well, There is an example to Send SMS by PHP.

 ```php
 require __DIR__ . '/vendor/autoload.php';